|Nutrition Facts (per serving)|

 This slaw-style salad is based on a traditional grated carrot salad that is ubiquitous in France.
 It's sold at traiteurs across the country, made of grated carrots and almost always augmented with raisins.

 Adding grated kohlrabi to the mix gives this recipe a peppery, crisp edge.
 Plus, the raisins are left out to let the carrots do the heavy lifting on the sweetness front.
 Kohlrabi is a member of the cabbage family that has two outer layers that must be peeled.
 If your kohlrabi comes with leaves attached, they are edible and can be used as you would use collard greens or kale.

-- Trim and peel the kohlrabi and the carrots.
-You can use a vegetable peeler on the carrots, but to properly peel kohlrabi, you'll have better luck with a paring knife: Trim the tops and bottoms of the kohlrabi and set the flat bottoms on a cutting surface; use a sharp paring knife to cut down from top to bottom, removing the thick, tough peel (with this method you'll easily be able to see where the tender white-ish inside ends and the green or purple peel begins, working around the vegetable until all the peel is removed).
+Trim and peel kohlrabi and carrots.
+You can use a vegetable peeler on carrots, but to properly peel kohlrabi, you'll have better luck with a paring knife: Trim tops and bottoms of kohlrabi and set flat bottoms on a cutting surface; use a sharp paring knife to cut down from top to bottom, removing thick, tough peel (with this method you'll easily be able to see where tender white-ish inside ends and the green or purple peel begins, working around vegetable until all the peel is removed).
 Set peeled vegetables aside.

-- Using the large holes on a standing box grater or a mandoline set up for fine julienne, grate the kohlrabis and the carrots into the salad bowl.
-Toss everything together until the kohlrabi and carrot are evenly coated with the dressing.
-Taste and add more salt or pepper, if you'd like.
+Using large holes on a standing box grater or a mandoline set up for fine julienne, grate kohlrabis and carrots into salad bowl.

-If you'd like to make the salad ahead of time, don't grate the vegetables directly into the dressing, but into a fine mesh sieve.
+- If you'd like to make the salad ahead of time, don't grate the vegetables directly into the dressing, but into a fine mesh sieve.
 Let them drain for a few minutes, pressing down on them a bit, then add to the dressing and toss—this will help keep the dressing from getting watery as it sits.
 When it comes time to serve any leftovers that sit chilled overnight, use a slotted spoon to lift the salad out of the bowl to leave some of the liquid behind.